AndrejFlorinskii/LEPSE/README.md

 Library of electric power system elements
 LEPSE is a libary for power enerygy system, developed and maintained by the staff of the Higher School of Electrical Power Systems (https://ie.spbstu.ru/department/vysshaya_shkola_elektroenergeticheskih_sistem/) of the Peter the Great St. Petersburg Polytechnic University (https://www.spbstu.ru/), led by Belyaev Andrey Nikolaevich (https://belyaev.spb.ru/).
 Ths library allows to create dynamic calculation model of power energy system and to investigate electromechanical transient processes.
 All equations are written for the 0qd coordinate system.
-All parameters and variables, except for time variables, are given in relative units
+All parameters and variables, except for time variables, are given in relative units.
-Basic componentsm which are used to create new model, are located in package Basic .
+Basic components which are used to create new model, are located in package Basic.
 Several examples of different power energy systems are located in package Examples.
 The authors can be contacted by email: andrej.florinskiy@gmail.com.